Program Overview of the FSLI Experience

 Upon completion of the FSLI program, Fellows will be able to:

-• Advocate for change within their organization consistent with the food system vision.
+• Advocate for change within your organization.

 • Serve broader and more diverse constituencies.